-One way to review your history and get on the right track is to sign up for Credit Karma, a debt management service that offers credit reports, credit trackers, and advanced reporting on your credit history.
-They offer a monitoring service to help you minimize the risk of fraud and errors on your account.
+One way to take stock of your history and get on the right track is to sign up for Credit Karma, a debt management service that offers credit reports, credit trackers and advanced reporting on your credit history.
+You also can get credit monitoring, to help minimize the risk of fraud and errors on your account.

-Head to Credit Soup to get access to a free credit score, so you can get the full picture.
+Head to Credit Soup to access a free credit score, so you can see the full picture.

 2. Dispute errors and outdated information